Kvitekvist/FUS/README.md

 This modlist is meant to be used by people who either want to start their own totally personal modlist but dont want to bother with the basic stuff (in that case use the basic profile), or by people who want to have an as fast as possible mod list installation to get Skyrim VR running with a generally vanilla-lore-friendly overhaul and never come back (in that case use the visuals, or the gameplay in addition if you like fun).

 The entire modlist can be found at the bottom of this page.

+This Readme is work in progress at the moment!
+If you have comments, send a message to u/Cangar on reddit.

 ## Installation